How to connect Google Analytics 4 to BigQuery

 Your project name will automatically create a project ID which cannot be changed once it has been set.
 Click ‘CREATE’ to continue.
-With you free account you are allowed up to 25 projects.
+With your free account you can have up to 25 projects.

 You will now see the Notifications screen where you need to click ‘Select Project’.

 Well done, you have now created your Google BigQuery project.
 You should be able to see your project name at the top of the screen.
 On the right of the screen you should also see the details of your project, such as the project name and ID.

 5. Link Google Analytics 4 to Big Query

 Now login to your Google Analytics 4 property and navigate to the ‘Admin’ area.

 Go to the Product Linking section of the admin console and click on ‘BigQuery Linking’.